rybla/experimental-theories/notes/main.md

 ```

 **RESULT**: Turns out this is not quite what i want to do.
 I don't want to divide out the equalities just to combine them back together again with this rule.
 I want to just build the identity type in the language to turn out to be the same as judgmental equality.

+## ex9

+Building in identity of identity proofs as a new derivation rule (axiom).